 My friend Sarah is epic.
 Seriously.
 When she makes s’mores, she makes them from scratch – from the graham crackers to the marshmallows.
 Her baked goods are legendary, and her kitchen is like Disneyland compared to my own meager gadget offerings.
 Read on to the end of this post to meet Martha and Stewart Siamese and Sarah herself!
 Lucky for us, Sarah and I are going to be working together on some foods features from now on!
 This first one is amazing – super easy with a huge impact and high gifting potential!

 - Funnel or a measuring cup with spout

 - Boston round glass bottles – we used these, here in brown (2oz-4oz)

 - Vanilla beans – we used these (1-2 per bottle)

 - Thin ribbon (1/8″)

 - Full-sheet label paper

-1. You're going to need one vanilla bean for a two-ounce bottle and two beans for a 4 ounce bottle.
-Cut them each in half so that they'll fit in the bottle.
+1. You’re going to need one vanilla bean for a two-ounce bottle or two beans for a 4 ounce bottle.
+Cut them each in half so that they’ll fit in the bottle.

 When you cut them, all the little seeds will ooze out the cut ends.
 It looks kind of like caviar, which is pretty sick, but it smells awesome, which is not sick at all.